The C/C++ perspective

-You can access perspectives through the Window > Open Perspective menu, and you can access individual views using Window > Show View.
-To learn more about views and perspectives, explore the following sections.
+You can access perspectives by using the Window > Open Perspective menu, and you can access individual views by using Window > Show View.
+To learn more about the views in the C/C++ perspective, explore the following sections.

 The Project Explorer view shows all the projects and resources in your workspace.

 The src folder contains all your source code.
 In the src folder, there are three key source code files:

 - main.c, which includes the main() function as well as initialization, event handling, and rendering functions.

 - bbutil.h and bbutil.c, which provide convenient utility functions for commonly used operations such as loading textures and rendering text.